Sources such as encyclopedias and hot topics databases can be good places to get a sense of what some of the areas of interest within your topic are.

 If your topic is too broad, you might find too much information.
 You can narrow your focus by limiting the population or time period covered or by looking at a smaller piece or specific angle of the topic.

-The document below is a guide intended to help you narrow or broaden your research topic.
+Use these handouts to help you narrow or broaden your topic:

 Before you can begin searching for information in a print or online resource, you need to identify keywords related to your topic.
 Check out this page for more information about using keywords in your searches.